 The post-16 element was launched with two years’ DfE funding in September 2018, to ensure rapid access to an appropriate education for unaccompanied asylum-seeking young people who were at safeguarding risk due to lack of availability of provision.
 This was identified as a national issue, as well as the urgency to meet the young person’s complex needs (educationally, mentally and socially).

-We have a very stable staff team – the manager and all the post-16 teachers have been in post since the beginning of the programme; THE teacher from the Year 11 provision was the lead teacher there for the previous three years.
-All are specialists in EAL; we have a mainstream English teacher, a former music teacher, 2 former LA EAL consultants amongst the staff team.
+We have a very stable staff team – many of the teachers have been in post since the beginning of the programme.
+All are specialists in EAL; we have a mainstream English teacher, a former music teacher and 2 former LA EAL consultants amongst the staff team.
+Our staff team has been strengthened since amalgamation with HHE; we now have specialists in science, maths, humanities and MFL.
 Other areas of expertise include counselling, FE/careers/work experience and equality and diversity.